How does that work…?

 Your own words would of course be better as it would be more meaningful.
 You haven’t got to use big words.
 Just be yourself.
 Be real.
 Tell God how you are feeling…

-“Dear God, I know that I have broken your laws and my wrongs have separated me from you.
-I am truly sorry, and now I want to turn away from my past life towards you.
+“Dear God, I know that my wrongs have separated me from you.
+I am truly sorry, and now I want to turn away from my past life.
 Please forgive me, and help me to live a better way.
 I believe that your Son, Jesus died for all the wrong things that I have ever done, was resurrected from the dead, is alive, and hears my prayer.
 I invite Jesus to become the Lord of my life, to rule and reign in me from this day forward.
-Please send your Holy Spirit to help me obey You, and to live Your way for the rest of my life.
+Please send your Holy Spirit to help me to live Your way for the rest of my life.
 In Jesus’ name I pray,